Congress back to "fiscal cliff" sparring despite Obama appeals

 "We won't solve the problem of our fiscal imbalance overnight in the midst of a lame duck session of Congress," he said.

-(Additional reporting by Thomas Ferraro and Kim Dixon; Editing by Fred Barbash, Jackie Frank and Andrew Hay)
+(Additional reporting by Thmas Ferraro and Kim Dixon; Editing by Fred Barbash, Jackie Frank and Andrew Hay)